IgaoGuru/lavender-garden/_notes/Home Note.md

 As I keep experimenting with the way I process information, I realised I am frequently changing how I am using this digital garden, so thought I should document these mind shift changes and updates to the process using a [[Change Log]].

 I am also experimenting with various [[workflows]] to create an over arching Personal Knowledge Management System.
+There is a [[Budding Ground]] to serve as a place holder for notes that I find too hard to place in any of existing train of thought.

+I care about topics such as [[writing]], thinking, cognition, intelligence, decision making, mental models, learning, art and design.